NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 Level 1 and Level 2 geoforms are arranged as two separate subcomponents so that they can be used in tandem to describe complex spatial patterns of geoform structures.
-Level 2 geoforms normally occur as portions of—or smaller features contained (nesting) within— Level 1 geoforms, but are not hierarchically constrained by the Level 1 geoforms.
+Level 2 geoforms normally occur as portions of— or smaller features contained (nesting) within— Level 1 geoforms, but are not hierarchically constrained by the Level 1 geoforms.
 It is possible for geoforms at either level to nest within other units within their